 Both marijuana and hydrocodone have an effect on nearly every part of your body.
 However, their impact on your mental health may be the most dangerous.
 Smoking marijuana generally decreases a user’s motivation, punctuality, cognitive skills and more.

 You may find that you can’t focus at work or maintain responsibilities at home.
-These drugs begin to take away the positive things in life and replace them with negative.
-Addiction takes choice out of the issue, so that you can’t break free on your own even as you notice this happening.
+These drugs begin to take away the positive things in life and replace them with negative ones.
+Addiction takes the choice out of the issue so that you can’t break free on your own even as you notice this happening.
 Addiction treatment returns the good and lets you protect your mental and physical health.

 Find Your Health and Your Life

 If you find stopping marijuana or hydrocodone use almost impossible, you’re not alone.
 In fact, the National Institute on Drug Abuse shares, “On average, adults seeking treatment for marijuana use disorders…have attempted to quit more than six times.”3 Individuals using hydrocodone may have tried even more.
 Instead of just trying, you can succeed.
 When you have the right help, recovery is in reach.

 Our experienced clinicians and staff are passionate about getting you back on track.
 Drugs don’t have to have a hold on your life.
 Don’t wait for the risks and dangers to increase.
 Call us at 760.548.4032 and reclaim your life.